jpmandon/modbus-rtuslave-mbulibs/README.md

 An example made with lazarus is in the directory example.

-A minimal implementation of this object can be found in the simplertuslave folder.
+A minimal implementation of this object can be found in the simplertuslave example.